MSK0306/Python-for-Kids/README.md

 ## Lecture 7

 We have written a complete program to draw triangle, square, or a pentagon with a given side length.

+## Lecture 8

+We have made previous program significantly smaller by for loop structure.